Close Banner

 Bubble Wands

-Bubble wands at Disneyland ring in at about $25-30.
-Amazon has a plethora of Disney-themed bubble wands that come in closer to $15 that you can grab beforehand and surprise your magic seeking tadpoles with.
+Bubble wands at Disneyland ring in at about $35.
+Amazon has a plethora of Disney-themed bubble wands.
+They come in closer to $15.
+You can grab them beforehand and surprise your magic-seeking tadpoles with.
 This may just satisfy your kiddos when the cart full of glow items and bubbles for sale passes by before a parade.
-Bubble refills are some of the cheapest items in the park if you need more bubble solution!
+Bubble refills (about $2) are some of the cheapest items in the park if you need more bubble solution!

 Character Hats